prewired/workshops/README.md

-# Prewired workshops
+# Prewired workshop resources

-Materials for Prewired workshops:
+Resources for workshops for regular Prewired sessions and Prewired Online:

 * Ideas and projects -- see the [wiki](https://github.com/prewired/workshops/wiki)
 * Contributors and project leaders